bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Yome.render();
 {% endhighlight %}

-At this point we have created all the code needed to do the line drawing of our Yome widget.
+At this point, we have created all the code needed to draw our Yome widget.

-### Straightforwardness
+### Straightforward?
+Am I right?

 Do we need anything more than the above to express how to draw our Yome layout clearly?